Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 ## The Monitor Architecture

-The ARO monitor component (the part of the aro binary you activate when you execute ./cmd/aro monitor) collects and emits the various metrics about cluster health (and its own) we want to see in Geneva.
+The ARO monitor component (the part of the aro binary you activate when you execute ./cmd/aro monitor) collects and emits the various metrics about cluster health, the monitor's own health, and e2e tests we want to see in Geneva.

 ![Aro Monitor Architecture](img/AROMonitor.png "Aro Monitor Architecture")

 To send data to Geneva the monitor uses an instance of a Geneva MDM container as a proxy of the Geneva API.
 The MDM container accepts statsd formatted data (the Azure Geneva version of statsd, that is) over a UNIX (Domain) socket.
 The MDM container then forwards the metric data over a https link to the Geneva API.
 Please note that a Unix socket can only be accessed from the same machine.

 The monitor picks the required information about which clusters should actually monitor from its corresponding Cosmos DB.
 If multiple monitor instances run in parallel  (i.e. connect to the same database instance) as is the case in production, they negotiate which instance monitors what cluster (see : [monitoring.md](./monitoring.md)).

 # Unit Testing Setup

 If you work on monitor metrics in local dev mode (RP_MODE=Development) you most likely want to see your data somewhere in Geneva INT (https://jarvis-west-int.cloudapp.net/) before you ship your code.

 There are two ways to set to achieve this:
 - Run the Geneva MDM container locally
 - Spawn a VM, start the Geneva container there and connect/tunnel to it.